-591 were 'Stage 1' complaints and 522were 'Stage 2' complaints.
+591 were 'Stage 1' complaints and 522 were 'Stage 2' complaints.

-To provide some context, the number of complaints received by the Service in 2018/19 represents less than of all the calls we received last year asking for our assistance.
+To provide some context, the number of complaints received by the Service in 2018/19 represents around 0.08% of all the calls we received last year asking for our assistance.